 Amorti: Jurnal Studi Islam Interdisipliner

-<p>Amorti: Jurnal Studi Islam Interdisipliner <a href="https://issn.brin.go.id/terbit/detail/20220912581265407">ISSN 2962-9209</a> <a href="https://journal.amorfati.id/index.php/AMORTI/management/settings/doi.org/10.59944/amorti">DOI 10.59944</a> with SK ISSN <a href="https://drive.google.com/file/d/1TndIpQ4ubu34DlHuAWRs_SKo68dVB9pQ/view?usp=sharing">BRIN Decree Letter</a> is a national journal published four times a year published by <a href="https://amaayo.org/">Yayasan Azhar Amanaa Yogyakarta</a>.
+<p>Amorti: Jurnal Studi Islam Interdisipliner <a href="https://issn.brin.go.id/terbit/detail/20220912581265407">ISSN 2962-9209</a> <a href="https://journal.amorfati.id/index.php/AMORTI/management/settings/doi.org/10.59944/amorti">DOI 10.59944</a> with SK ISSN <a href="https://drive.google.com/file/d/1TndIpQ4ubu34DlHuAWRs_SKo68dVB9pQ/view?usp=sharing">BRIN Decree Letter</a> with <a href="https://drive.google.com/file/d/1-ic3-E2xtL9NSHs0G1IMAHWKy0XZFOGP/view?usp=sharing"><strong>Sinta 5 Accredited</strong></a> is a international journal published four times a year published by <a href="https://amaayo.org/">Yayasan Azhar Amanaa Yogyakarta</a>.
 The focus of this journal's discussion covers the fields of scientific studies related to Islam and culture which are reviewed using an interdisciplinary approach.
-This journal is published four times a year in<strong> January</strong>, <strong>April</strong>,<strong> July</strong> and <strong>October</strong>.</p>Yayasan Azhar Amanaa Yogyakartaen-USAmorti: Jurnal Studi Islam Interdisipliner2962-9209Exploring The Roots Of The Failure Of Islamic Religious Education In Achieving Its Final Goals
+This journal is published four times a year in<strong> January</strong>, <strong>April</strong>,<strong> July</strong> and <strong>October</strong>.</p>Yayasan Azhar Amanaa Yogyakartaen-USAmorti: Jurnal Studi Islam Interdisipliner2962-9209Fear of Missing Out (FoMO) as a Psychological Challenge in Students’ Learning Process at MTs Futuhiyyah Kudu Semarang

 Copyright (c) 2026 Amorti: Jurnal Studi Islam Interdisipliner